Tick….tock…tick…tock…we’ve all been there.

 - Find concentration difficult

-The three main different types of insomnia
+There are three main types of insomnia:

-Transient insomnia lasts for less than a month.
+- Transient, which lasts for less than a month.
 It’s usually triggered by lifestyle or psychological factors – for example, a relationship issue or a big change in diet.

-If your sleep is disrupted for three months or more, it’s likely you’re suffering from chronic insomnia, which is a long-term pattern of difficulty sleeping.
+- Chronic: If your sleep is disrupted for three months or more, it’s likely you’re suffering from chronic insomnia, which is a long-term pattern of difficulty sleeping.

 What causes insomnia